-Capability-06: It is recommended that the ZSM framework supports the capability to allow the synthetic data and other collected data to be used in the NDT solution.
+Capability-10: It is recommended that the ZSM framework supports the capability to allow the synthetic data and other collected data to be used in the NDT solution.

-NOTE 3: Collected data is described in ETSI ZSM 002 section 5.3.2, and it refers to the data from data collection services.
+NOTE: Collected data is described in ETSI ZSM 002 section 5.3.2, and it refers to the data from data collection services.

+6.3.4 Historical capabilities

+Capability-11: It is recommended that the ZSM framework supports the capability to enable an authorized NDT MnS consumer to request historical data.

+Capability-12: It is recommended that the ZSM framework supports the capability to enable an authorized NDT MnS consumer to replay historical data as it happened in the network

+NOTE: Replay of the historical data refers to the reproduction of the conditions and events that occurred during the chosen historical period.

+Capability-13: It is recommended that the ZSM framework supports the capability to enable an authorized NDT MnS consumer to request analysis of what-if scenarios based on variations of historical events.

 Annex A (informative):